Pollen Counts in St. Louis, MO

 Mold

-Today, the outdoor mold spore count is expected to be low with 3250 spores per cubic meter.
-In the coming days, the mold spore count is expected to rise to 10994 spores/㎥ on Wednesday, which is considered to be moderate.
+Today, the outdoor mold spore count is expected to be low with 1093 spores per cubic meter.
+In the coming days, the mold spore count is expected to rise to 1322 spores/㎥ (considered low) on Tuesday and then decrease to 0 spores/㎥ on Wednesday.

 Download SVG